 Although the arts are vital to a meaningful education, inequities persist along racial and socioeconomic lines, inhibiting many students from accessing their full benefits.
 In a district where 83% of our students are Black and 86% qualify for free and reduced lunch, the Alliance advocates for policies and programs ensuring equal access to arts education for all children in public schools.

 COLLABORATION: Community engaged, data informed decision making is needed to ensure all children have access to arts-rich education.

 Understanding is key to addressing the systemic inequities that keep many students from experiencing the benefits of arts education.
 The NOAEA collects and shares arts education data with all stakeholders in our community, ensuring resources and partnerships are directed where they are needed most.

 CULTURAL LEGACY: Arts education should reflect and sustain the traditions of New Orleans.

 The artistic and musical legacy of New Orleans is central to our cultural economy.
 The NOAEA supports arts education that is culturally relevant, celebrates our diverse traditions, and engages students with local artists and art forms to strengthen our legacy and invest in our next generation of creative leaders and culture bearers.

-We are very excited to welcome our new Interim Director, David Pulphus.
+We are very excited to welcome our new Executive Director, David Pulphus.
 David has served as Board Co-Chair for the New Orleans Arts Education Alliance for the past 3 years, and has been instrumental in helping us keep moving forward through a pandemic, a hurricane and more!
 David is also a Grammy Award-winning bassist and an experienced music educator.
 We know his experience, vision & passion for arts education will help the organization thrive through this key transitional phase.
-He will be our main contact, and can be reached at email@example.com.
+He will be our main contact, and can be reached at firstname.lastname@example.org.